mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 #### WAL-E `wal-push` process stuck ####

-If you're not seeing logs for successfull `wal-push` uploads (e.g. nothing writes to the log file or there are only entries with `state=begin` but not with `state=complete`) then there's something wrong with WAL-E.
+If you're not seeing logs for successful `wal-push` uploads (e.g. nothing writes to the log file or there are only entries with `state=begin` but not with `state=complete`) then there's something wrong with WAL-E.